learn-co-curriculum/dsc-corr-autocorr-in-time-series/README.md

 ## Introduction

-In this lecture, we'll look at correlation,  autocorrelation and partial autocorrelation in time series.
+In this lesson, we'll talk about correlation, autocorrelation, and partial autocorrelation in time series.

 ## Objectives

 You will be able to:

-- Understand correlation in Time Series
+- Describe what role correlation plays in time series
-- Plot and discuss the autocorrelation function (ACF) for a time-series
+- Plot and discuss the autocorrelation function (ACF) for a time series
-- Plot and discuss the partial autocorrelation function (PACF) for a time-series
+- Plot and discuss the partial autocorrelation function (PACF) for a time series
-- Interpret ACF and PACF and Identify use cases both functions

 ## Correlated Time Series

 As you've seen before, correlation is a statistical technique that shows whether and how strongly pairs of variables are related to each other.
 For correlated variables, you've seen that the Pearson correlation coefficient can be used to summarize the correlation between the variables.

 Knowing this, it's no surprise that time series can be correlated as well.
-To introduce the concept of correlated time series, we use a data set also used in this [blog post](https://www.datacamp.com/community/tutorials/time-series-analysis-tutorial) on www.datacamp.com.
-The data set contains Google Trends data of three keywords: Diet, Gym and Finance.
+To introduce the concept of correlated time series, we will use a dataset used in this [blog post](https://www.datacamp.com/community/tutorials/time-series-analysis-tutorial).
+The dataset contains Google Trends data of three keywords: Diet, Gym, and Finance.
 Let's visualize this time series data.

 ```python